Generic Name: ziprasidone (zi-PRAS-i-done)

 If OVERDOSE is suspected:

-Ziprasidone is usually handled and stored by a health care provider.
-If you are using ziprasidone at home, store ziprasidone as directed by your pharmacist or health care provider.
-Keep ziprasidone, as well as needles and syringes, out of the reach of children and away from pets.
+Ziprasidone will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about ziprasidone, please talk with your doctor, pharmacist, or other health care provider.